 Are you pliable or hardened?

 In comparing wounded souls to disfigured wire in my blog Apology, I started to wonder how wire is made.
+Whether pliable or hardened, wire goes through a process to make it so.
 So I did a little research.
 I found that some wire is made by pulling metal through dies, and heat is used on some to make it pliable for use.

 This makes me think of the process we humans experience as we grow up and learn to cope with situations we encounter.
 We may sometimes feel we are being pulled through a die and stretched to the breaking point.
 We are stretched when we are forced to do things that are new to us, things we are not good at, or things we don’t like to do.
 We are stretched when we have to deal with people with opposite personalities or people who just rub us the wrong way.
 We are stretched when things happen to us that are outside our control.